© Crown copyright 2005

 3. Healing and treatment

 Repeated observational studies identify a high rate of spontaneous healing of ruptured eardrums following blast injury, except for large defects.
 Surgical intervention will be considered for a drum that remains perforated at 3 months post-injury or in the emergency setting for disruption of the ossicular chain and damage to the oval window.

-Sprem et al (2001) set out to establish whether hearing loss after eardrum blast injury could be recovered by tympanoplasty performed immediately after injury, and what material is most suitable for eardrum closure.
+Sprem and others (2001) set out to establish whether hearing loss after eardrum blast injury could be recovered by tympanoplasty performed immediately after injury, and what material is most suitable for eardrum closure.
 119 patients (with 181 injuries) underwent tympanoplasty between 1991 and 2000.
 The authors concluded that small ruptures should be left to heal spontaneously, but patients with rupture that did not heal spontaneously within 3 months should undergo tympanoplasty.

 There was no significant difference in technical success to achieve eardrum perforation closure using temporal fascia, perichondrium from the tragus or heterograft.

 Pahor (1981) in describing ENT problems following the Birmingham bombings in 1974 identified that defects involving over 80% of the surface area of the drum persisted, whereas those involving

 The attached algorithm provides a simple approach to referral for specialist opinion on the management of blast-induced eardrum perforation.
 A damaged eardrum that has not perforated may undergo secondary rupture if exposed to significant changes in barometric pressure, for example, diving or commercial airline flight.